RenderKit/oidn/README.md

 - The convolutional neural networks of the filters are not fully trained yet.
   Quality will soon improve.
 - Inputs with only color and albedo are not supported yet.
-- macOS is not supported yet.
-Support will be added in a future release.

 Examples